3D Printing

 CoreXY Complexities: Keeping Things Square and Smooth

-Finally, pay attention to the gantry rigidity.
-Because the print head moves in both X and Y within a fixed frame, any flex or wobble in the gantry itself will directly translate to print errors.
-Check all frame bolts and connections, especially where the gantry structure meets the main frame.
-Give it a gentle wiggle – it should feel rock solid.
-A loose frame bolt can create subtle shifts that manifest as weird layer lines or even outright layer shifts.
+Check gantry rigidity regularly.
+The toolhead moves in both X and Y inside a fixed frame, so any flex in the gantry transfers directly to the print.
+Tighten all frame bolts, especially where the gantry meets the main frame.
+Give it a firm wiggle by hand.
+It should feel solid.
+A single loose bolt can cause layer shifts or weird layer lines that look like a calibration problem but aren’t.

 Takeaway: CoreXY maintenance revolves around precise belt tension, meticulous linear rail lubrication, and ensuring a perfectly rigid gantry.